ozyurtf/cpu-scheduler/README.md

 One way to solve this problem is letting the CPUs to steal work from other CPUs occasionally.
 But how to decide when to steal ?

 Each scheduler maintains an average workload history so that it can see how stable workload it had until now.
 This helps it to make informed decisions about load balancing.

-## Policy vs Mechanism

-Policy is deciding what should be done.
-And mechanism is an implementation that enforces the policy.

-An example of policy might be a scheduling algorithm such as Round Robin.

-And the mechanisms that are used to implement the Round Robin scheduler might be data structures and algorithms such as ready queue, implementing a timer to ensure that processes are stopped being executed after the time limit is reached.

 **!Slides 29-35 are skipped!**